-PSHCE is taught using the Go-givers Programme (as part of the Citizenship Foundation) throughout the school, usually by the class teacher.
+PSHCE is taught using the Life to the Full programme throughout the school, usually by the class teacher.
 The aim of teaching this non-core subject is to give pupils the knowledge, skills and understanding they need to lead confident, healthy, independent lives and to become informed, active, responsible citizens.
-The pupils are encouraged to take part in a wide range of activities and experiences across and beyond the curriculum, contributing fully to their life in school and their community.
+Pupils are encouraged to take part in a wide range of activities and experiences across and beyond the curriculum, contributing fully to their life in school and their community.
 Through PSHCE, the pupils learn to recognise their own worth, work well with others and become increasingly responsible for their own learning.